Roof Moss Removal Cost

 This is usually cheaper than the cost of pressure washing your roof, which can be up to £750 for a typical house.

-Manually removing moss from a large home with attached garage and conservatory or porch would typically cost around £700 to £1,000, depending on the location and the size of the roofing company.
+Manually removing moss from a large home with an attached garage and conservatory or porch would typically cost around £700 to £1,000, depending on the location and the size of the roofing company.

 Overall, the cost of cleaning and treating your roof will be substantially cheaper than the typical new roof cost of around £4,500.